vianaz/FF-Hackaton/README.md

 [Foto da página do perfil]

 We hope you enjoy BiCare as much as we do! 🤩 Thank you very much for your attention 😍

+## About us

+BiCare was created as our project during the FFHacka Hackaton hosted by FairFax.
+It was developed in the breaf interval of only two days - so, of course it's not the final version yet.
+Yet, it's already very useful in your daily life!